cgarwood/homeassistant-zwave_mqtt/README.md

 - Supported Z-wave dongle compatible with OpenZWave 1.6 ([list](https://www.home-assistant.io/docs/z-wave/controllers/#supported-z-wave-usb-sticks--hardware-modules))

 ## Quick start
-1. Remove the normal Z-Wave integration from your setup (if present).
+1. Remove the current/previous Z-Wave integration from your setup (if present).
+   --> If you had the current/previous Z-Wave integration runninhg, please restart Home Assistant after you remove it.
 2. Install the Mosquittto broker addon and configure MQTT in HomeAssistant integrations page.
 3. Make sure you have HACS set-up (https://github.com/custom-components/hacs).
 4. Install `Z-Wave over MQTT (Pre-Release)` from HACS Integrations Page.